Our Team

 Sam Bradford

 With more than 20 years’ experience, Sam is a senior people and organisational effectiveness adviser who works closely with executive leadership teams to design and deliver people strategies that support performance, growth, and sustainable business outcomes.
-She has partnered with some of Australia’s most recognised organisations, including BHP, Carlton & United Breweries, Foster’s, and Aveo.
+She has worked with some of Australia’s most recognised organisations, including BHP, Carlton & United Breweries, Foster’s, and Aveo.

 Sam has built a strong reputation for operating at executive and C‑suite level, coaching senior leaders and guiding organisations through complex workforce and organisational challenges.
 Her expertise spans strategic workforce planning, organisational design and transformation, leadership and technical capability development, and the establishment of high‑performing teams and operating models.